-Rachel K. Partin is an experienced executive search consultant specializing in the advancement field.
-Previously, Rachel was an associate at Isaacson, Miller, a premier executive search firm serving mission-driven institutions.
+For more than 15 years, executives leading organizations in the public and private sectors have trusted Rachel K. Partin to represent them, their organizations, and their goals to wide constituencies.
+As an executive search consultant specializing in the advancement field, Rachel guides candidates and counsels clients through transparent, equitable recruitment processes.
 Her clients include research-intensive universities—both public and private—liberal arts colleges, and museums, among others.
+Prior to her current role with Talent Citizen, Rachel was an Associate at Isaacson, Miller, a premier executive search firm serving mission-driven institutions.
 Prior to joining Isaacson, Miller, Rachel worked with Perkins Coie LLP, an international full-service law firm.

 Outside of work, Rachel volunteers as a Mentor with Marathon Scholars, a nonprofit focused on helping young first-generation Americans achieve their educational goals.